mehran-01/XSS-Inspector/README.md

 ![Alt text](/images/XSS-Inspector-eH-loggedin-Firefox.png?raw=true "auto XSSer errorHandle logged in Firefox")

 * Logged in automatically and started injecting payloads but payloads were not injected since it's not vulnerable, possibly!

+* Finally you can get a CSV report of injected payloads in output folder(there won't be any report in output folder if non of payloads were injected)